schilkp/schilkp.github.io/content/projects/FetsNCrosses/index.md

 The final circuit was much simpler than I first expected it to be: It only requires 19 Flip-Flops (18 for the current game state, and one to track the active player), and a handful of basic gates.
-Some quick estimates put that around 2000 transistors when implemented in CMOS - how hard could that be to implement?
+Some quick estimates put that around 2000 transistors when built in CMOS - how hard could that be to implement?

 _Well._